New to Quakers?

 The Meeting House is where we gather for Meeting for Worship at 10:30 on Sundays for an hour and Wednesdays at 10:30am for half an hour.
 Meetings have been taking place in this space, which was first a humble barn, since the late 17th century.

 Everyone is welcome to come, whatever their faith or none, and some people who come will also attend other churches.
 We hope that we provide a home for those whose spiritual journey has taken different routes to find what our founder George Fox called “that of God in everyone”.
 Bridport Quakers are members of Churches Together in the town and are pleased to offer opportunities for people to come together from different faiths. such as in the Week of Prayer for World Peace.
 Young visitors are always welcome and we have plenty of activities for them in an adjoining room.

-There is always coffee and conversation afterwards.
+Refreshments and conversation take place afterwards.
 Before you leave you are welcome to pick up some of our leaflets or a little booklet called “Advices and Queries”.
 During these Covid times we have adapted our arrangements in order to keep everyone safe, but what hasn’t changed is the very special atmosphere of our Meeting for Worship.